virtualizebrief/collection/cvadtools/reports/readme.md

 # Reports

 > [!TIP]
 > Take note of the accompanying .template file which is used in creating the markdown.
-This companion file could be incorporated into powershell to make it portable single file.
+This companion file could be incorporated into powershell to make it a portable single file.

 ### [reportmd-machinecatalog-vm-snapshot.ps1](reportmd-machinecatalog-vm-snapshot.ps1)